henrique-c-ladeira/logerror/README.md

 brew install mysql
 ```

 You can install the app by executing the `'install.sh'` script if you are on Linux or Mac.
-On windows you have the create a python 3 virtual enviroment at `'.venv/'` in the project root folder and install the pip packages at `'requirements.txt'`.
+On windows you have to create a python 3 virtual enviroment at `'.venv/'` in the project root folder and install the pip packages at `'requirements.txt'`.

 ## Running the app